Do you work on wall furnaces?

 This is a great question.
 Because we haven’t had a chance to meet you and inspect your unit yet, we can only give you generalities.
 These are just basic estimates from Consumer Reports.
 The best thing to do if you’re unsure is simply to give us a call, especially if you could use a reliable HVAC company for your ongoing maintenance needs.

 - The average Electric Furnace lasts roughly 15 years.

 - The average Gas Furnace lasts roughly 18 years.

 - The average Oil Furnace lasts roughly 20 years.

 Can you help me choose a more energy-efficient furnace?

 Do I really need to tune up my furnace every year?
 Can you help?

 Yes, and yes.
 Think about your home’s HVAC system as an engine.
 In fact, it’s one of the most used engines in your home.
 As such, it needs to receive regular maintenance after so much usage.
 Imagine what would happen to a brand new car if it didn’t receive a tune-up after 10k miles…20k…30k, etc.

 For the vast majority of homeowners, once a year is fine to ensure you get the value you’re paying for, and high-quality performance for the full-service lifespan of your system.
-Learn more on our Maintenance Plan page.
+Learn more on our Comfort Club page.